Sherrelyn/chat-app/README.md

 STEP 1: Open your vs code terminal (ctrl + j)

-STEP 2: Run the command <npm start>
+STEP 2: Run the command "npm start"

   : the following will be seen-